 Loren glanced up, out the window of his empty, borrowed demesne.
 From where he hunched over the basin he had an excellent view of the glistening keep of the citadel of Shap, its white stone painted blood red with the fading sunset.
 He had only to wait.
 Soon, Shap would be his—and King Rafael with it.

 My pulse thrummed fast and steady as I stood before the concealed stone door that led into the secret dungeon laboratory of the Fell Mage of Shap—myself.
-Anyone in the kingdom would snort with disbelief at the thought of the seventeen-year-old stripling Willem Owinson, smart-mouthed son and successor to the most libertine chamberlain Shap had ever known, having somehow clandestinely become the lore-steeped heir to a long-lost and half-forgotten line of mountain-shifting, dragon-taming Sorcerers Supreme, the magical heroes of myth and ancient legend.
+Anyone in the kingdom would snort with disbelief at the thought of the nineteen-year-old stripling Willem Owinson, smart-mouthed son and successor to the most libertine chamberlain Shap had ever known, having somehow clandestinely become the lore-steeped heir to a long-lost and half-forgotten line of mountain-shifting, dragon-taming Sorcerers Supreme, the magical heroes of myth and ancient legend.
 I hardly believed it myself.
 And mother earth help me if a shrieking, sky-filling dragon wheeled into Shap and began roasting the battlements, as had once befallen another King’s Mage before me a hundred generations back, or so the lorebooks told.
 And his solution—well, I would never have tried singing the entire forty cantos of the Ode of Geruntaa to lull a massive, fire-breathing drake into friendly submission.

 Certainly the ancient and lurid tale of Mage Tuok and the Humble Dragon (Who Became Very Good Friends Afterward, But Let’s Not Get Into That) was of little use to me in that moment.
 I had my own Drake to tame, and singing him land-founding Odes would only make this one curl his lip in a sneer.
 Even with my back to him I could feel every inch of the handsome, powerfully attractive Darek Drakeson behind me as if he really were a being of ancient screed like the Worms his father was named for.
 Darek’s eager breath gusted hotly across my neck as he stood close and ready, and in the cool, stone-hewn passage well beneath the sprawling keep the radiant warmth of his barely clothed body—barely a finger’s breadth from mine—seeped insidiously through my thin bedchamber garments and into my very skin.
 I could feel his gaze, too: Darek was urgent and keen in his approaching victory, and his heated stare drank in everything I did.